cosmolee/rails_tutorial_programming_environment/Instructions.md

-Autotest will do an initial run of your tests, when it finishes, you will see a Growl notification of the test run.
+Autotest will do an initial run of your tests, when it finishes, you will see a Growl (pop-up) notification of the test run.

 If you go to another terminal screen and edit a monitored file in the project, then save it, you will then see a Growl notification that autotest has detected a file change and is running the tests automatically.
 Try just adding a trivial extra space to sample_app/app/controllers/pages_controller.rb, then saving it.
 You should see a notification pop up when you save the file.
 If you switch to the terminal tab where you ran autotest, you will see that it is running the rspec tests for that file.